it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 - Limit the Use and Storage of Sensitive Data - Conduct an evaluation to ensure that sensitive data is not being unnecessarily transported or stored.
 Where possible, use tokenization to reduce data exposure risks.

-[AMW: reword this one to require data is not stored or transmitted when it doesn't have to be]
+[AMW: reword this one to require data is not stored or transmitted when it doesn't have to be] [pl: I feel like the current language captures this in the 'not being unnecessarily transported or stored" clause]

 >